tauseefusman/Snowflake-AI-Toolkit/README.md

 Before you begin, ensure you have met the following requirements:

-- **Snowflake Account**: An active Snowflake account with Cortex functionalities enabled.
+- **Snowflake Account**: Ensure you have an active Snowflake account in a region where Cortex functionalities are supported.
+For detailed information, refer to the [Availability Region documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability).
 - **Role Permissions**: ACCOUNTADMIN or equivalent role with permissions to create:
   - Stages
   - Databases
   - Other resources
 - **Python**: Version 3.7 or higher.
 - **Streamlit**: Installed on your local machine.
+- **Snowflake-CLI** : Install snowflake-cli through pip

 ## Installation